ursfassler/contest/README.md

 # tiny-tdd

-**contest** ist a "poor man's test driven development solution" for C++ projects.
+**tiny-tdd** ist a "poor man's test driven development solution" for C++ projects.
 It provides a way to seamlessly integrate testing into any editor/IDE, byshowing failed tests on the same level as compilation errors.

-Contest is a header file a printer for [googletest](https://github.com/google/googletest) which formats the test output similar to a compiler output, so the failed tests can be shown in an IDE as a post-build steps.
+tiny-tdd is a header file a printer for [googletest](https://github.com/google/googletest) which formats the test output similar to a compiler output, so the failed tests can be shown in an IDE as a post-build steps.
 The header file (contest/ide_printer.h) can be used standalone in any project using google test.
 An example on how to set up the custom printer is found in (examples/cmake/unittests.h)

 # Dependencies